 After facial injection it takes 2 to 3 days for the treatment to begin taking effect and around 7 days to see the full effect.

 Treatment effects can last up to 4 months.

 Injectable dermal fillers are used to treat static wrinkles.
 Injectable dermal fillers are placed beneath the wrinkle and/or fold to ‘fill in’ or ‘plump up’ the depression.
 The areas most commonly treated with dermal fillers include Nasolabial Folds, Marionette Lines and lip lines.

 In addition to the treatment of wrinkles injectable dermal fillers can also be used to create enhancement and border of the lip.
 The procedure may be performed under a topical (cream) or local anaesthetic/dental block to help numb the area being treated.

 - Temporary fillers – treatments usually last for at least 6 months, some fillers last up to 2 years.

-- Permanent filler – last for at least 15 years.
+- Permanent filler – last for at least 15 years (infrequently used in Australia).

 Normal activities can generally be resumed immediately following facial injections.
 Usually the side effects of these wrinkle treatments are temporary and localised to the area of injection.
 The different types of cosmetic injection have different side effects, however in general possible side effects include swelling, pain, burning, bruising or redness at the injection site.